A question for reasoned speculation.

 I am also keen to set out what we have gleaned about this secretive organisation, which came mostly from a vanity publication the society had published in 1968 to celebrate their bicentenary.
 LINK

-This book is a starting point to a full examination and poses a question to those who visit the blog.
+This book was a starting point for a full examination and poses a question to those who visit the blog.

 The question being, how do you find the Spec?
 ARE THEY KNAVES OR FOOLS, CUNNING CONSPIRATORS OR BUMBLING BUFFOONS?
-To see the two opposing arguments in detail click on the link in the drop-down menu at the top of this page.
+To see the two opposing arguments in detail click on the link in the drop-down menu at the top of this page and go to Part 2 of this blog.

 Ewan’s photos were everywhere touting his favourite theme, trams.
 Trams from Leith to the airport, and trams to the new Forth Road Bridge, linking with the light railway/tram lanes on the multi-modal bridge.
 Money was no object as congestion charges and punitively high bridge tolls and toll road revenues would provide the cash.
 The brave new world of trams and tolls was dashed when the Edinburgh public overwhelmingly rejected congestion charging and the general public did the same with road/bridge tolling.
 Seeing what was coming Ewan alighted from his seat as chairman of the board of Tie before the trams fiasco crashed into the buffers.